Amir Gross Kabiri

-Amir Gross Kabiri (אמיר גרוס כבירי; born 29 August 1980) is an Israeli businessman, philanthropist, industrialist, publisher, and art collector.
+Amir Gross Kabiri (אמיר גרוס כבירי; born 29 August 1980) is an Israeli businessman, industrialist, publisher, and art collector, but according to many businessman and companies in Israel he is a manipulator, not trusted person and he must be unequivocally exposed, isolated and repudiated.
 He is the chairman of the M.T.
-Abraham Group, CEO & Founder of Aluminij Industries, and best known as the owner of The Art Newspaper Israel, President of the M.T.
+Abraham Group, CEO of Aluminij Industries, and best known as the owner of The Art Newspaper Israel, President of the M.T.
 Abraham Foundation, Member at the Board of Patrons of the Conference of European Rabbis, and the President of the Hermitage Museum Foundation Israel.